MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-2-event-streams.md

 ms.date: 05/23/2023
 ms.search.form: product-kusto
 ---
-# Real-Time Analytics tutorial part 2: Get data with Event streams
+# Real-Time Analytics tutorial part 2: Get data with Eventstream

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see:  [Tutorial part 1: Create resources](tutorial-1-resources.md)